What Are The Implications of Dying Without a Will?

 If you die without a will, someone must be appointed by the court to manage your estate.
 This person is called an administrator.
 In a will, you can name an executor to manage your estate when you die.
 The executor is often a relative, friend or other trusted person.

 Your spouse is the first person who can apply to the Court to be the administrator.
 If you have no spouse or if your spouse is unwilling or unable to be the administrator, then a relative can apply.
 If there are no relatives willing or able to do this, then any other eligible person could apply to be the administrator.
-This may include a friend of yours, or a professional such as a lawyer or accountant.
+This may include a friend or a professional, such as a lawyer or accountant.
 The Public Guardian and Trustee (“PGT”), as the official administrator for the province, might also apply to administer your estate.

 However, if you have debts when you die, the person who applies to be the administrator must get your creditors to agree to the application.
-Also, the person who applies may have to get the agreement from other people who could be appointed administrator.
+Also, the person who applies may have to get the agreement from other people who could be appointed an administrator.
 In addition, the friend or professional may have to deposit money with the court (called a bond), as a way to ensure they do the work honestly and competently.

 Without a will, the court will also appoint a guardian if you have children under 19 and the other parent isn’t alive.
 In a will, you can name a guardian to look after any infant children.